Originally published 1st July 2017 | Updated on 28th February 2022

-Below is the list of most common stereotypes about Italians which are actually true:
+Read below to follow the list of most common Italian stereotypes which are actually true:

 Italians are obsessed with fashion

 Fashion is religiously practiced in Italy.
-Brands like Prada, Armani and Versace, among others, are proof of this.
-However, Italians are all about their fashion sense, where they rarely dress up casually or over-the-top bling.
+Brands like Prada, Armani and Versace, among other high-end brands, are proof of this.
+However, Italians are all about their love for fashion, and they rarely dress up casually or over-the-top bling.
 Italians feel an obligation to look good and to represent fashion in every aspect.
+This Italian stereotype may be new to you but next time you travel to Italy, look out for some unique fashionistas!

-Individualism is practised in Italy when it comes to fashion; so don’t make faces when you see men in silk satin suits and bright colours.
+Individualism is practised in Italy when it comes to fashion; so don’t make faces when you see men in silk satin suits and bright colours walking past you.

 Italians are habitually late

-Italians work in accordance with their own timeline, be it work or meet ups.
+Italians work in accordance with their own timeline, be it work or meet-ups.
 Even if you question Italians for arriving late, they will casually respond that they stopped for a smoke or coffee.
+This Italian stereotype is very much true, chances are that this will be something you see particularly a lot when travelling over to Italy.

 Italians talk with their hands